lammps/lammps/doc/src/dump.rst

 Description
 """""""""""

-Dump a snapshot of atom quantities to one or more files every :math:`N` timesteps in one of several styles.
+Dump a snapshot of atom quantities to one or more files once every :math:`N` timesteps in one of several styles.
 The *image* and *movie* styles are the exception: the *image* style renders a JPG, PNG, or PPM image file of the atom configuration every :math:`N` timesteps while the *movie* style combines and compresses them into a movie file; both are discussed in detail on the :doc:`dump image <dump_image>` page.
 The timesteps on which dump output is written can also be controlled by a variable.
 See the :doc:`dump_modify every <dump_modify>` command.

 Only information for atoms in the specified group is dumped.
 The :doc:`dump_modify thresh and region and refresh <dump_modify>` commands